Source One Serenity's Trail Program

 Since 2021, Source One Serenity has been collaborating with the Umpqua National Forest to reopen the Boulder Creek Trail #1552 in the Boulder Creek Wilderness that wasn't accessible for a decade.

-Upcoming Projects in the Umpqua National Forest and Events
+Upcoming Projects and Events

 Work Details:

-All tools and PPE will be provided.
+Please bring your own gloves.
+All other tools and PPE will be provided.

 Ongoing Project "Reopen the Trail" in the Boulder Creek Wilderness